niteshraj2310/Agroforestry/README.md

-## How do you find Will Smith in the snow?
-Look for fresh prints.
+## What kind of pants do ghosts wear?
+Boo jeans.